 Opiates are very dangerous medications that can help a great number of people.
 They are very addictive and people normally get hooked on them because of the way that they make a person feel.
 They do not just reduce pain they produce a high effect.
-This effect makes a person feel good but also makes them very clumsy, drowsy and causes reaction time to be greatly reduced.
-Due to this fact, people who abuse these types of medications can be a hassle to work with.
+This effect makes a person feel good but also makes them very clumsy, drowsy and causes reaction time to greatly reduced.
+Due to this fact, people who abuse these types of medications can a hassle to work with.

 Just like heroin